MicrosoftDocs/defender-docs/articles/defender-for-cloud/just-in-time-access-overview.md

 ms.date: 06/29/2023
 ---

-# Just-in-time (JIT) VM access on machines
+# Overview - Just-in-time (JIT) VM access

-The Defender for Servers Plan 2 in Microsoft Defender for Cloud provides a just-in-time (JIT) VM access feature.
+The Defender for Servers Plan 2 in Microsoft Defender for Cloud provides a just-in-time (JIT) VM access.

 Threat actors actively hunt accessible machines with open management ports, like RDP or SSH.
 All of your VMs are potential targets for an attack.
 When a VM is successfully compromised, it's used as the entry point to attack further resources within your environment.

 As with all cybersecurity prevention techniques, your goal should be to reduce the attack surface.
 In this case that means having fewer open ports especially management ports.

-Your legitimate users also use these ports, so it's not practical to keep them closed.
+Legitimate users also use these ports, so it's not practical to keep them closed.

-To solve this dilemma, Microsoft Defender for Cloud offers JIT.
-With JIT, you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.
+To solve this dilemma, Microsoft Defender for Cloud offers just-in-time VM access so that you can lock down the inbound traffic to your VMs, reducing exposure to attacks while providing easy access to connect to VMs when needed.

-## How JIT operates with network resources
+## Just-in-time access and network resources

 ### Azure